 Click in the area above and press CTR+A to select all.
 Press CTRL+C to copy the code.

 Just recording your mileage probably isn’t enough.
 Most likely you’ll also need to report it at some point.

-To create a simple report which includes the mileage as well, you can use the method described in the guide: Reporting time spent on Meeting, Task and Journal items
+To create a simple report which includes the mileage as well, you can use the VBA or Excel method described in the guide: 3 Methods to report time spent on Meetings, Tasks and Journal items

 To create a more sophisticated report, especially when you need to do it on a regular basis, the VBOffice Reporter add-in is highly recommended.
 The reports can be pre-configured and generated in an instant.
 The reporting templates can be adjusted to match your company’s standard layout and formatting and include the company’s logo.